 Prerequisites for the Major

 A 3.0 cumulative grade-point average for at least three semesters OR the recommendation of three faculty members from different humanities departments.

 |Eight courses at the 300 or 400-level from at least three humanities departments (ARTH, ARTS, ENGL, FREN, GER, HIST, HUM, PHIL, REL, SPAN, THEA||24|

 |HUM 469||Developing the Capstone Proposal||1|

 HUM 101.
-Freshman Seminar in Humanities.
+First-Year Seminar in the Humanities.
 3 Hours.